CodeJawn/karakeep-companion/README.md

 # KaraKeep Companion

-A beautiful, fast, and intuitive web interface for browsing your [KaraKeep](https://github.com/karakeep-app/karakeep) bookmarks.
-Features a masonry layout, drag-and-drop organization, and real-time search.
+A more compact view for browsing your [KaraKeep](https://github.com/karakeep-app/karakeep) bookmarks.
+All Karakeep bookmarks are shown on one single page, organized by lists.

 ![KaraKeep Companion Screenshot](screenshot.png)